ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 to auditors.
 Note that there are privacy implications of doing so, outlined in {{privacy-SCT}} and {{privacy-trusted-auditors}}.

+The most natural trusted auditor arrangement arguably is a web browser that is "logged in to" a provider of various internet services.
+Another equivalent arrangement is a trusted party like a corporation which an employer is connected to through a VPN or by other similar means.
+A third might be individuals or smaller groups of people running their own services.
+In such a setting, retrieving STHs and inclusion proofs from that third party in order to validate SCTs could be considered reasonable from a privacy perspective.
+The HTTPS client does its own auditing and might additionally share SCTs and STHs with the trusted party to contribute to herd immunity.
+Here, the ordinary {{!RFC6962}} protocol is sufficient for the client to do the auditing while SCT Feedback and STH Pollination can be used in whole or in parts for the gossip part.

+Another well established trusted party arrangment on the internet today is the relation between internet users and their providers of DNS resolver services.
+DNS resolvers are typically provided by the internet service provider (ISP) used, which by the nature of name resolving already know a great deal about what sites their users visit.
+In order for HTTPS clients to be able to retrieve inclusion proofs for SCTs that they want to verify, logs could expose a DNS interface in addition to the ordinary HTTPS interface.
+An informal writeup of such a protocol can be found at XXX.

 ### Trusted Auditor data format

 \[TBD specify something here or leave this for others?\]